 Note: I only include the scientifically supported benefits of Sirsasana here.
 Plenty of claims about other supposed benefits (from the plausible to the magical to the ridiculous) have been made.
 To me, pseudo-scientific claims only serve to harm the yoga community, so I choose not to give them airtime here.

-When performed with proper alignment, the common benefits of Sirsasana are:
+When performed with proper alignment, the common benefits of Sirsasana are that it:

-- Strengthen the supporting muscles of the spine, shoulders and neck.
+- Strengthens the supporting muscles of your spine, shoulders and neck.

 If you want more on the benefits of yoga, see our complete guide to the benefits of yoga, which includes a history of yoga plus the origins of our modern yoga practice and much more.

 Despite what you may read, inversions do not cleanse your lymphatic system.
 The lymphatic system filters bacteria, abnormal cells, etc from your blood, and sends the clean fluid back towards your heart.
 The direction of flow in your lymphatic system cannot be reversed.

 It is often repeated by yoga teachers, and in yoga texts, the women should never do an inversion when they are menstruating.
 Usually, the teacher doesn’t give a reason or any kind of explanation.

 There are lots of theories floating around, including ideas involving “reversal of menstrual flow”, “bad blood”, endometriosis, apana, and more.
 None of it stands up under scrutiny.

 If you don’t want to invert when menstruating, that’s up to you.
 If you want to, that’s also up to you.
 Inverting, just like everything else in yoga, is a choice.
 It’s your choice.

 There are a lot of things written about yoga that have no basis in fact.
 What some yogis write about the benefits of Headstand is no exception.
 This blog post from Seattle Yoga News debunks a few of those myths.